bakirgrbic/electra-elc/data/README.md

 ## evaluation_data
 BLiMP and GLUE data to evaluation pretrained models.
 Also can be found at [BabyLM 2024 Data Repository](https://osf.io/ad7qg/files/osfstorage) in addition to other evaluation data that can be used for other tracks.
+Note: one must download all the data in the evaluation_data folder and place it in the root of the evaluation-pipeline-2024 project.

 ## web_of_science (WOS)
 Data used to fine-tune models and evaluate their accuracy on document topic